apache/nuttx/examples/README.txt

   This is the mandatory, "Hello, World!!" example.
 It is little more than examples/null with a single printf statement.
 Again useful only for bringing up new NuttX architectures.

+  NuttX configuration settings:

+    CONFIG_EXAMPLE_HELLOXX_NOSTATICCONST - Set if system does not support static constructors.
+    CONFIG_EXAMPLE_HELLOXX_NOSTACKCONST - Set if the systgem does not support constructionof objects on the stack.

+examples/helloxx
+^^^^^^^^^^^^^^^^

+  This is C++ version of the "Hello, World!!" example.
+It is intended only to verify that the C++ compiler is function, that basic C++ library suupport is available, and that class are instantiated correctly.

 examples/mount
 ^^^^^^^^^^^^^^